 - 1. Find and load the bit file for this test design. - 2.
-Create the kernel instance so that the RSP can communicate with the test hardware. - 3.
-Initialize the driver code for controlling the streamer32x2 block. - 4.
-Program the desired number of decimations into the nDecim register in the register bank.
-In this tutorial, 3 passes of decimation are selected, so the output sample rate is 1/23 or 1/8 the input sample rate. - 5.
+Open a connection to the hardware module. - 3.
+Initialize the driver code for controlling the streamer32x2 block. - Program the desired number of decimations into the nDecim register in the register bank.
+In this tutorial, 3 passes of decimation are selected, so the output sample rate is 1/2 or 1/8 the input sample rate. - 5.
 Create the two test waveforms in memory (described below).
 One channel is the odd samples, the other channel is the even samples. - 6.
-Write this waveform data into the hardware DDR memory using rspStreamerWriteHost. - 7.
+Write this waveform data into the hardware DDR memory. - 7.
 For diagnostic purposes, we pre-fill the destination area of DDR with a known pattern.
 In normal usage you would not do this. - The two DMA channels (inside the streamer32x2 block) are programmed.
 Once both channels are configured, data flows from the DDR through the power2decim and back into DDR. - 9.
 The code waits for the Streamer Write DMA operation to finish. - 10.
 For diagnostic purposes, pre-fill the host memory buffer with a known pattern.
 In normal usage you would not do this. - 11.
 Read the waveform data from DDR into a host buffer. - 12.
 Write the results data into standard output. - 13.
 Release resources to clean up and end.